Canada Health Care and Vaccinations

 Food and Drink

 Tap water is safe to drink and food safety standards are high.
-If camping in the backcountry, you should be aware of the risks of giardia, where water in streams or lakes has been contaminated by animal waste.
+If camping in the backcountry, you should be aware of the risks of giardiasis, where water in streams or lakes has been contaminated by animal waste.
 This can cause diarrhoea, vomiting and headaches.
 Ensure you boil, filter or purify water first; purification tablets are easy to buy in any outdoor equipment store.
-You should also be aware of the dangers of eating shellfish directly from the sea, which can cause paralytic shellfish poisoning, resulting in illness or death.
+You should also be aware of the dangers of eating shellfish directly from the sea, which can cause paralytic shellfish poisoning, amnesic shellfish poisoning or diarrheic shellfish poisoning, resulting in illness or death.
 Check locally before you travel.

 Summer can bring extremely high temperatures, so you should guard against the problems of heat and sunstroke.
 Wear sunscreen to prevent sunburn, particularly on days when the widely publicised UV rating is high.
 (Remember that sunburn can be a risk in winter too, especially if you’re skiing, when the high altitude and reflection from the snow can be a potent combination.)
 In winter, on the other hand, temperatures can be bitterly cold and frostbite is a real risk; ensure you wear multiple layers and a hat, and cover your face when outdoors.

 Rabies is present in animals.
 For those at high risk, vaccination before arrival should be considered.
 If you are bitten, seek medical advice without delay.